damien-biasotto/Help/README.markdown

 ##Help plugin has a good name, and it does what its name suggests :

-Select a text, hit `F1` (default binding), then a list of urls (default : google/mootools/php) shows up, select you url and it opens a browser (or a new tab) with the help inside.
+Select a text, hit `F1` (default binding), then a list of urls (default : google/mootools/php) shows up, select your url and it opens a browser (or a new tab) with the help inside.

 Of course you can manage your links, to do so, `Ctrl+Shift+P` or `Cmd+Shift+P`, and write "help manage".